 9ft.
 LAPSTRAKE DINGHY

 OWNERS COMMENTS.
 This yacht has been refitted with great attention to detail so that she can be sailed short-handed with confidence.
 The controls for engine and sails are conveniently placed except for reefing which is done at the mast.
 Her hull makes no water at all except when sailed hard, when a little will be found in the bilge.
 This is normal for a wooden craft.
 She is in commission at Gins Farm on the River Beaulieu and will continue to be sailed into the Autumn.
 She handles easily as you would expect of a yacht from a designer like Kim Holman and is able to stand up to her full canvas to the top end of force 4.
 Her engine, which uses a glow plug, is easy to start and stop and will give 5.5 knots max and 4.5 knots cruising.
 For a small yacht, her accommodation is remarkably roomy.
 Having had a Folkboat, and a SHE 31 in the past, I have to say that this yacht has been my favourite.

 A particularly good and upgraded example of the popular Holman 26 cruising yacht.
 Well balanced masthead rig and proven performance.
 A fine 1960s classic retaining her original style yet eminently practical and affordable.
-In full commission on the South-Coast and ready to enjoy for the rest of the season.
+Late October 2019 to dry boatshed for the winter.
 Viewing recommended.